wallace-js/wallace/README.md

 component.update();
 ```

-React devs may have a seizure upon seeing this, but what React overlooks is that there are really two types of component:
+React tells us components should be stateless, but what React overlooks is that there are really two kinds of component:

-1. **Dumb** components (like `Counter`) which only render data and fire events.
-In Wallace you only call `render` on these, which overwrites the props each time, so they work exactly as if they were stateless.
+1. **Dumb** components (like `Counter`) which only display data and fire events.
+These should be stateless.
-2. **Coordinating** components (like `CounterList`) from which you detect changes to data or state and trigger update, which is where the complexity lives and where mistakes happen.
+2. **Coordinating** components (like `CounterList`) from which we coordinate updating of nested components based on changes to state/data.
+These turn messy if you force them to be stateless.

-It is these coordinating components that React struggles with, having to come up with awkward patterns like "hooks" which require hidden magic which 90% of devs don't fully understand, which adds confusion and weird restrictions, which wastes time and increases mistakes.
+Working with state in stateless components requires awkward hacks like hooks, which require hidden magic (90% of React devs don't understand how they work) which creates more scope for mistakes.

+With Wallace you get the best of both worlds:

+- If you only ever call `render` (as you would for dumb components) then the component is as good as stateless.
-With Wallace you just override the `render` method of a coordinating component, and use `update` from then on:
+- With coordinating components you override the `render` method to set things up for its life cycle, and use `update` from then on.

+Here is a very ugly React-like way of creating a callback which nested components can use to update the coordinating component:

 ```tsx
 CounterList.methods = {